CleanCut/ultimate_rust_crash_course/HowToLearnRust.md

 # How To Learn Rust

 Perhaps more important than a crash course tutorial in Rust is **learning how to learn Rust**.
 Learning how to learn Rust will put you on a path that will lead to mastering the subject.

 ### IDE / Editor

 Big, bloated IDE's can actually be really helpful in learning Rust.
 IDE support is part of the core Rust project, and it is already getting really good.
-Much more than just syntax highlighting, an IDE like IntelliJ will integrate with the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.
+Much more than just syntax highlighting, an IDE like VS Code or IntelliJ will integrate with the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.

 - Google the terms: `rust (name of the IDE or Editor you use)`
   - Need a suggestion?
 Visual Studio Code and IntelliJ are both great choices (and there are many more...)
   - Find the correct way to install Rust support for your IDE or Editor (it's often a plugin)
   - (Optional) Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)
-  - ...wait...
+  - ...wait for it...
   - Be amazed at all the helpful auto-complete, etc. that turns on.
 Yay!
   - Customize your editor to your liking.